About the Program

 Our program strives to provide our players with a developmental model, based on a team-first approach to hockey, that allows everyone to improve while striving for team excellence.
 We focus on learning the importance of how every different role on the team provides value and is crucial to the overall team success.

 Head Coach: Ryan Stone

-Coach Stone also serves as one of the Class of 2024 Deans at Milton, and advises students in Millet House.
+Coach Stone also serves as one of the Class of 2024 Deans at Milton, is the assistant varsity golf coach, and advises students in Millet House.

 Assistant Coach: Matt Petherick

 Coach Petherick is in his 6th season as an assistant coach with the Mustangs Hockey Team.
 He works primarily with the defenders and brings a wealth of knowledge to the game.
 Petherick is a History Teacher and the Head Baseball Coach at Milton also and resides and works in Hallowell House with his family.

 Assistant Coach: Whitney Naslund